-Before coming to the Society in 1994, Steve worked in government affairs for the Mayo Clinic Jacksonville and prior to that he worked on medical economics issues for the Florida Medical Association.
+Steve is Vice President, Legal Affairs and Secretary-Treasurer for Carolina Complete Health Network, Inc. a subsidiary of the North Carolina Medical Society in Raleigh.
+Before coming to CCHN, Steve was general counsel and chief operating officer of the NCMS.
+Steve previously worked in government affairs for the Mayo Clinic Jacksonville and prior to that he worked on medical economics issues for the Florida Medical Association.

-Steve received a bachelor’s degree in agricultural economics (1980) and master of business administration (1989) from Georgia Southern College in Statesboro, Georgia; a juris doctor (2000) from North Carolina Central University School of Law in Durham, North Carolina, and a master of laws in health law (2015) from Loyola University School of Law in Chicago, Illinois.
+Steve received a bachelor’s degree in agricultural economics (1980) and master of business administration (1989) from Georgia Southern College in Statesboro, Georgia; a juris doctor (2000) from North Carolina Central University School of Law in Durham, North Carolina; and a master of laws in health law (2015) from Loyola University School of Law in Chicago, Illinois.